Knowledge Hub

 International franchising

-If you are contemplating an international franchise, it is essential to get specialist franchise law advice in each territory that you are looking to enter as your franchise will potentially be subject to local franchise legislation or regulation which can affect how you operate the franchise; how you recruit franchisees and the rights of both parties on termination of the agreement.
+If you are considering an international franchise, it is essential to obtain specialist franchise law advice in each territory you are looking to enter.
+Your franchise business will be subject to any relevant local franchise legislation or regulation that may affect how you operate the franchise, how you recruit franchisees, and the rights of both parties on termination of the agreement.

 What next?